mxslk/DebugYourPain/content/docs/main_posts/practice/pillars_of_practice.md

 [^1]: A large enough codebase, like the human being, also has the properties of a complex system.
-[^2]: Nichole Sachs' [JournalSpeak](https://www.yourbreakawake.com/journalspeak) and Kevin Viner's [The Mindbody Syndrome: A Path to Recovery and Freedom](https://www.amazon.com/MINDBODY-SYNDROME-TMS-Recovery-Freedom/dp/B085RNKS75/) have good exercises.
+[^2]: The developer Josh Comeau told me that this was the key practice that helped him recover.
+Nichole Sachs' [JournalSpeak](https://www.yourbreakawake.com/journalspeak) and Kevin Viner's [The Mindbody Syndrome: A Path to Recovery and Freedom](https://www.amazon.com/MINDBODY-SYNDROME-TMS-Recovery-Freedom/dp/B085RNKS75/) have good exercises.
+If you want a simple exercise now, just try making an unfiltered list of stressors in your life (take 20 minutes).
+Then, the next day, picking only one stressor, set a timer for 20 minutes and write while paying attention to what you're feeling, keeping your pen moving on the page (don't filter).

 [^3]:  There is very high variance in terms of the effectiveness of the practitioner, so it may take time to find the right fit.
 We've found good practitioners associated with Pain Reprocessing Therapy and Coherence Therapy, and we (Max and Tanner) also work with people.